Skip to content

 }

-There is one more detail: when we write float f = 0.1;, the literal 0.1 is first treated as a double and then truncated to float—this might introduce additional precision differences.
-If we intend to use float, we should get into the habit of adding the f suffix.
+One more detail: when you write float f = 0.1;, the 0.1 is first treated as a double and then truncated to float, which introduces an extra precision difference.
+If you really mean to use float, get into the habit of adding the f suffix.

 Floating-Point in Embedded Systems